 - Outdoor holiday lighting is designed for seasonal use.
 Remove after the holiday season ends.

-Other Holiday Electrical Safety Inspection Tips
+Other Electrical Safety Tips for the Holidays

-- Lighting cords should not be strung across doorways, under carpets or open areas of the floor.
+- Lighting cords should not be strung across doorways, under carpets, or open areas of the floor.
 Foot traffic could damage the cords or cause a tripping hazard for family or guests.

 - Avoid indoor or outdoor lighting against windows.
 Precipitation could travel down the cord and into a socket or receptacle causing a fire.